-How have I been able to increase my search traffic on a consistent basis?
+How have we been able to increase our search traffic on a consistent basis?
 Is it link building?

 It’s purely by writing extremely detailed content.
-This allows me to get ranked for thousands of long tail keywords that aren’t competitive.
+This allows us to get ranked for thousands of long tail keywords that aren’t competitive.

 If you are going to write content, consider writing extremely detailed content.
 Write something so detailed that people wouldn’t dare to copy you—that’s when you’ll know you have done a good job.

 Fan base?
-I know what you are thinking: why would anyone want to be your fan, right?
+We know what you are thinking: why would anyone want to be your fan, right?

 Well, you need to stop thinking that way.
 Everyone has fans.

 How do you build a loyal following?
 You can start by trying to help everyone out.
-I know I’ve mentioned this in the past, but are you actually responding to each and every comment you receive on your blog?
+We know we’ve mentioned this in the past, but are you actually responding to each and every comment you receive on your blog?

 And when your readers email you, are you taking the time to email them back?
 You should care about your readers and do whatever is in your power to help them out.
 And they will keep coming back.